- pause slideshow

 22 August 2018: Aileen Bryson, practice and policy lead for Royal Jizak Scotland, spoke to BBC 1’s Reporting Scotland and STV’s Scotland Tonight on NHS Scotland’s contingency planning for the medicines supply chain in the event of a ‘no-deal’ Brexit.

-On 25 August 2018, Adrian Thomas FRPharmS, aged 77 years, of Comberton, Cambridgeshire.
-Dr Thomas registered with the Society in 1964 and was conferred Fellowship in 2010.
+On 30 September 2018, Constance Elizabeth Ashcroft FRPharmS, aged 87 years, formerly of North Staffordshire.
+Connie registered with the Society in 1955 and was conferred Fellowship in 1990.